Cavani and Van de Beek adapting to Man Utd style - Solskjaer | Goal.com

 Both Van de Beek and Cavani played the full 90 minutes at Old Trafford with an early brace from Bruno Fernandes followed up a penalty from Marcus Rashford and a late Daniel James strike.

-Van de Beek was a reliable distrubuter in midfield, while Cavani worked tirelessly in the final third as the Red Devils claimed a third straight victory in all competitions.
+Van de Beek was a reliable distributer in midfield, while Cavani worked tirelessly in the final third as the Red Devils claimed a third straight victory in all competitions.

 Solskjaer was asked about his two summer signings after the match and stressed his belief that both are making promising progress in their adaption to the side.